RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2024-12-15-book-recommendation-engine.md

 ## What this post covers

-This post explains every code block and every file that I pushed to GitHub to make the app run.
+This post explains code blocks and files that I pushed to GitHub to make the app run.
 The style is simple and direct, because the goal is clarity.
 I walk through helpers, functions, conditionals, and the user interface.
 I also show how caching and fallbacks keep the app steady when APIs fail or quotas run out.
-The explanations aim to stay concrete and consistent without jumping between concepts.
+The explanations aim to stay concrete and consistent without moving between concepts.

 ## Repository layout I pushed to GitHub